Reference Works Online - Facts & Encyclopedias

 Provides a comprehensive resource for consumer-oriented health content designed to support the information needs of patients, and to foster an overall understanding of health-related topics.

-300+ practice tests covering ACT, SAT, GED, civil service, military, and professional licensing, certification practice tests,and more.
+Practice tests covering ACT, SAT, GED, civil service, military, professional licensing, certification practice tests,and more.
 Includes complete answer explanations and study suggestions.
-Login with your Oakton Library username and password at an on-campus computer, then use that username and password for on-campus and off-campus access to your account at "My Center."
+Register at an Oakton on-campus computer.
+Then, use that username and password for on-campus and off-campus access to your own individual account.

 Provides full-text access to general, regional and international news, company news and financial information, legal information, and other topics such as biographical information.